addyosmani/backbone-fundamentals/backbone-fundamentals.md

 #### 5. Configure the parameters we want to send to the server

-Only the base URL won't be enough for most cases, so you can pass more parameters to the server.
+The base URL on its own won't be enough for most cases, so you can pass more parameters to the server.

 Note how you can use functions insead of hardcoded values, and you can also refer to the values you specified in `paginator_ui`.

 ```javascript